-Section 3: Decrease the Stitches in Each Round
+Section Three: Decrease the Stitches in Each Round

-To work the last third of the crocheted ball, decrease 6 stitches in each round.
-This is basically the opposite of the increase rounds and you need to work as many rounds as you did for each of the other sections.
+To work the last third of the crocheted ball, decrease six stitches in each round.
+This is the opposite of the increase rounds and you need to work as many rounds as you did for each of the other sections.

-Work as many single crochet stitches as needed to match the number in your last increase round, then single crochet 2 stitches together.
+Work as many single crochet stitches as needed to match the number in your last increase round, then single crochet two stitches together.

-Decrease Round 1 (for a ball with 5 rounds): Chain 1. *Single crochet, single crochet, single crochet, single crochet 2 together.
+- Decrease round one (for a ball with five rounds): Chain one. *Single crochet, single crochet, single crochet, single crochet two together.
 Repeat from *.
-Join with slip stitch.
+Join with a slip stitch.

 Fill the Ball With Stuffing or Other Filler

 As you continue the decrease rounds, the opening gets smaller.
 Before it gets too small, fill the ball with stuffing or another filler.
 For baby toys, you can add child-safe rattle or bell inserts inside the stuffing.
 For beanbags, partially fill a small fabric beanbag and then stuff it inside the ball.

 Close the Ball by Gathering the Last Stitches

 Continue decreasing the stitches until you have six stitches left.
 Cut your yarn, leaving an 8-inch tail.
 End off the last stitch, then use a yarn needle to run the tail through the stitches and gather the opening closed.

 Secure the yarn and weave in the tails.
 Roll the ball between your hands to shape it as needed.